joeygaitan/C-notes/Review_Notes.md

 * In case of multiple inheritance
 * for namespace
 * refer to a class inside of another class
-* define class member functions outside of class's braquets
+* define class member functions outside of class's brackets

 "https://www.geeksforgeeks.org/scope-resolution-operator-in-c/"